Patmos - Syros

 Ferry to Cyclades Islands

-The first Patmos Syros ferry typically departs from Patmos at around 00:05.
-The last ferry usually departs at 22:45.
+The Patmos Syros ferry typically departs from Patmos at around 00:05.

-The Patmos Syros ferry trip can take around 3 hours 55 minutes.
-The fastest sailings are approximately 3 hours 30 minutes with Blue Star Ferries.
-Sailing times can vary between ferry operators and can be impacted by weather conditions.
+Patmos Syros Ferry sail durations on this ferry route can take around 3h 55m.
+The fastest sailings are approximately 3h 55m.
+Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.

 Pets are allowed on ferries travelling from Patmos to Syros with Blue Star Ferries.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.